Skip to Content

 One main thing you always want to remember when you are cleaning and organizing a messy house is this:

-Try to avoid organizing clutter.
+Avoid organizing clutter.

 I once had a box of DVDs stored in my basement for 2 years – and never touched them.
 I’m embarrassed to admit that, but it’s true.